 Why is Timber so Strong?
-Scientists Make Stunning Discovery | Narangba Timbers
+Scientists Make Stunning Discovery

-As one of the premier timber suppliers in Brisbane, we love keeping up on timber research.
+As one of the premier timber suppliers in Australia, we love keeping up on timber research.
 Most of it is mundane, but every once in awhile, we learn something important.
 This is one of those occasions.

 Timber has long perplexed scientists because of its strength.
 Recent research, however, has shed some light on the question, “Why is timber so strong?”
 A team from the Universities of Cambridge and Warwick conducted research on nano-properties of timber that might have major consequences in the industries of energy and construction.